kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.21-to-2.22/_index.en.md

 You can find more information on this [in the documentation on how to use OSM in KKP]({{< ref "../../../tutorials-howtos/operating-system-manager/usage/#custom-operatingsystemprofiles" >}}).
 If you have been applying OSM custom resources through any means, you will need to adjust them accordingly.

+### vSphere & OpenStack User Cluster Upgrades

+KKP 2.22 introduces limitations to Kubernetes version upgrades for vSphere & OpenStack user clusters when the "in-tree" cloud providers are used.
+This has been added due to Kubernetes slowly removing provider-specific code from core Kubernetes, instead asking users to rely on external CCM (Cloud Controller Managers) and CSI drivers.

+By default, new vSphere and OpenStack user clusters in KKP get created with external cloud provider support.
+However, some long running user clusters might still be using the in-tree implementations.
+KKP supports [CCM & CSI migration]({{< ref "../../../tutorials-howtos/CCM-migration/" >}}) for those user clusters.
+The Kubermatic Dashboard offers information about the current status via the "External CCM/CSI" check under "Misc" in the additional cluster information section.

+The limitations in KKP 2.22 are as follows:

+- **vSphere** user clusters **with Kubernetes 1.24** and in-tree cloud provider usage cannot be upgraded to 1.25 or higher.
+- **OpenStack** user clusters **with Kubernetes 1.25** and in-tree cloud provider usage cannot be upgraded to 1.26 or higher.

+For user clusters with the in-tree cloud provider, KKP will not offer those upgrade paths in the Dashboard.
+After clusters have been migrated to external CCM & CSI, upgrades to the next minor Kubernetes versions will be available.

 ## Next Steps

 After finishing the upgrade, check out some of the new features that were added in KKP 2.22: